danirus/django-comments-xtd/docs/tutorial.rst

 Configuration
 =============

-Let us first configure the project to support django-comments and django-comments-xtd.
-We should start installing the packages and changing the minimum number of settings to enable comments.
+Configure the project to support django-comments and django-comments-xtd, start installing the packages and then let's change the minimum number of settings to enable comments.

    .. code-block:: bash

-       $ pip install django-contrib-comments django-comments-xtd \
+       $ pip install Django pytz django-contrib-comments django-comments-xtd \
                      docutils Markdown django-markup

 Edit the settings module of the project, ``democx/democx/settings.py``, and make the following changes: